moble/Quaternionic.jl/docs/src/functions_of_time.md

 ```
 This rotor also aligns the axis correctly, but otherwise has the smallest
 possible angular velocity.
 Here, ``R_\mathrm{axis}`` may be constructed in any
-convenient way, including using spherical coordinates; the resulting ``R(t)``
+convenient way, including using spherical coordinates or even Euler angles; the
-will be independent of such poor life choices.
+resulting ``R(t)`` will be independent of such poor life choices.

 ## Derivatives and gradients